MA, Department of English, Dhaka University

 PhD, Department of Linguistics, Dhaka University (Research area: Syntax)

-Publications (Popular writings in newspapers and online media):
+Popular writings in print and online media: (selected)

 Doctor of Philosophy: The University of Dhaka conferred Doctor of Philosophy on Binoy Barman for his dissertation titled “Analysis of Bangla Sentence with Transformational Generative Grammar” in 2006 (degree conferred in the 43rd Convocation held 2007).
 The research was conducted under the supervision of Dr Jinnat Imtiaz Ali at the Department of Linguistics.
 The paper was evaluated by Professor Dr Rafiqul Islam, Dhaka University, and Professor Dr Pabitra Sarker, Jadabpur University.
 The thesis examined the interaction between TG as proposed by Noam Chomsky and Bangla language.